Personalized PCA: Decoupling Shared and Unique Features: Numerical Experiments

 \subsubsection{Convergence of \name}

-We firstly analyze the convergence of \name.
-Theorem \ref{thm:linearconvergence} predicts that (i) \name has local linear convergence, and a larger $\theta$ can expedite convergence.
+We first analyze the convergence of \name.
+Theorem \ref{thm:linearconvergence} predicts that (i) \name has local linear convergence, and (ii) a larger $\theta$ can expedite convergence.
 To verify the two theoretical results, we run \name on a group of synthetic data.
-We set $d=3$ and $N=2$.
+We set $N=2$, $d=3$ and $n_{(i)}=1000$.
 Each client has exactly one global $\bm{u}_1$ and one local component $\bm{v}_{(i),1}$.
-By changing the direction of $\bm{v}_{(1),1}$ and $\bm{v}_{(2),1}$, we can modify $\theta$:
+After setting global PC $\bm{u}_1$ and local PCs $\bm{v}_{(1),1}$ and $\bm{v}_{(2),1}$, we generate the data according to the model \eqref{eqn:model} where coefficients $\phi_{(i),q}$ and $\varphi_{(i),q}$ are randomly sampled from Gaussian distributions.
+By changing the direction of local PCs $\bm{v}_{(1),1}$ and $\bm{v}_{(2),1}$, we can modify $\theta$:

-We plot the raw data and learned PCs for $\theta=0.127$ in Fig. \ref{fig:toyexampleintro} (shown in the introduction).
-It is clear that the learned PCs accurately characterize global and local features.